DCotterill/halixia-hugo/content/ma/plan-your-legacy-255.md

 layout: static
 ---

-Use an advisor who specialises in later life planning
+Use an advisor who specialises in later life planning.

 The Society of Later Life Advisors is a not for profit organisation that matches clients with advisors who have been accredited to give advice on later life issues.